 Middle River is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Middle River in 2010 was $24,700, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $98,800 for a family of four.
+The per capita income in Middle River in 2018 was $26,962, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $107,848 for a family of four.
 However, Middle River contains both very wealthy and poor people as well.

 The most common language spoken in Middle River is English.
 Other important languages spoken here include Spanish and African languages.